BalanMihai0/ChessNow/README.md

 ### Software Quality

 - **Testing:** The logic layer is covered in unit tests, and the controller layer in integration tests.
-The coverage is checked via Sonarqube, which also checks for bugs and code smells, which have been reduced to 0.
+The coverage is checked via Sonarqube, which also checks for bugs and bad coding practices.
 The frontend is also covered by Cypress end-to-end tests.

 - **Performance Testing:** The speed of the software was tested with Apache JMeter for the backend and Google Lighthouse for the frontend.
 A report on all of this can be found in the Documentation folder, as well as screenshots of the Sonarqube and the end-to-end test results.